Anoushay Abbasi

 Anoushay Abbasi is a Pakistani television actress and model.
 She started her career as a child artist at PTV.
 In her acting career, she is widely known for her leading roles in the television series Mera Saaein 2 (2012), Meri Saheli Meri Humjoli (2012), Tootay Huway Per (2011), Nanhi (2013), Pyarey Afzal (2013), Malika-e-Aliya (2014), Bhanwar (2014), Malika-e-Aliya Season 2 (2015), Meray Paas Tum Ho (2019), Raqs-e-Bismil (2020) and Benaam (2021).

 Life and career

 Abbasi started her career as a child artist and appeared in various television serials of PTV.
-She appeared in serial Tootay Huway Per opposite Aiza Khan, Sami Khan and Mohib Mirza and appeared in Geo TV serial Kaahe Ko Biyahee Bades opposite Sami Khan and Ahsan Khan, ARY Digital serial Mera Saaein 2 opposite Fahad Mustafa, Aiza Khan and Mahnoor Baloch and Urdu 1 serial Meri Saheli Meri Humjoli opposite Hasan Ahmed, Neelam Muneer and Faizan Khawaja.
+She appeared in the serial Tootay Huway Per opposite Ayeza Khan, Sami Khan and Mohib Mirza and appeared in the Geo TV serial Kaahe Ko Biyahee Bades opposite Sami Khan and Ahsan Khan, ARY Digital serial Mera Saaein 2 opposite Fahad Mustafa, Ayeza Khan and Mahnoor Baloch and Urdu 1 serial Meri Saheli Meri Humjoli opposite Hasan Ahmed, Neelam Muneer and Faizan Khawaja.

-She appeared in the ARY Digital serial Kaala Jadu, Geo TV serial Nanhi and Roshini Andhera Roshini on ATV for which she earned the Lux Style Award for Best TV Actress (Terrestrial).
+She appeared in the ARY Digital serial Kaala Jaadu, Geo TV serial Nanhi and Roshini Andhera Roshini on ATV for which she earned the Lux Style Award for Best TV Actress (Terrestrial).

-Abaasi married actor Ainan Arif, son of cricket player Taslim Arif and actress Rubina Arif on September 27, 2014.
+Abaasi married actor Ainan Arif, son of cricket player Taslim Arif and actress Rubina Arif on 27 September 2014.

 In 2019, she made her acting come back with Mere Paas Tum Ho.